-When you find out you are pregnant, visions may come to mind of you and your partner happily pushing a fancy stroller, sipping on a latte, chatting and smiling in your own euphoria.
-This may be the case for some, but from my experience working with thousands of clients over the years, it's more idealistic than realistic.
+When you find out you're pregnant, visions often come to mind; you and your partner happily pushing a fancy stroller, sipping on a latte, chatting and smiling in your euphoria.
+While this may be the case for some, but from my experience working with thousands of clients over the years, it's more idealistic than realistic.

-Fast forward a few months, the baby is here and along with it, are a few arguments (usually over night) about the best way to deal with a crying baby, and whose turn it is to get up.
+Fast forward a few months, the baby is here, and along with it, a few arguments (usually overnight) about the best way to deal with a crying baby or whose turn it is to get up.

-A common solution that I see parents use when it comes to navigating life with a newborn baby is that one parent (usually the one who is going to work) will sleep in a separate space and the parent who is on leave, will deal with the baby over night.
+A common solution that I see parents use when it comes to navigating life with a newborn baby is that one parent (usually the one who is still working) will sleep in a separate space, and the parent who is on leave will deal with the baby overnight.

-For some parents, this might work out well – but for others it can create a feeling of loneliness and a disconnection from the marriage / relationship.
+For some parents, this works well - but for others it create a feeling of loneliness and a disconnection from the relationship.

 I have had conversations with many parents who have not been on a date night or out together since they had children, and their eldest was 4.

-Remember your job as parents is to prepare your child/children for life, at some point they leave the nest and go off on their own, so keeping the love alive, will assist all of you in this transition at a later time.
+Remember, your job as parents is to prepare your child/children for life; at some point, they'll leave the nest and go off on their own, so keeping a connection with your spouse alive will assist all of you in this transition at a later time.

-It’s never too late, to create a date night – you don’t even have to leave the house it can be something as simple as making a nice dinner and having a bottle of wine, watching a movie once everyone else is in bed, but just taking some time out to talk about yourselves and spending time together without anyone else around, will make you better parents and keep you on track with your own marital goals.
+It's never too late to create a date night - you don't even have to leave the house.
+It can be something as simple as making a nice dinner and having a bottle of wine.
+Or, watching a movie once everyone else is in bed, but just taking some time out to talk about yourselves and spending time together without anyone else around, will make you better parents and keep you on track with your own marital goals.

-If you do have some extra funds, certainly asking a baby-sitter to come either once a week or every other week so that you can go out and just enjoy each others company out of the house is great, but it's not always possible, especially during these times we're facing with Covid.
+Whatever it is, try to carve out some time once a week or every other week so that you can go out and just enjoy each other's company.
+Getting out of the house with your spouse is great, but it's not always possible, especially during these times we're facing with Covid.

-However, whether it is or not, make time for your partner and your own relationships without feeling guilty about it!
+However, whether it is or not, make time for your partner and your relationship without feeling guilty about it!